Egenica/compare-air-next/README.md

 ![React Exercise wireframe](/react-exercise.png)

-The data is a list of application records and is fetchable at [http://localhost:8080/data](http://localhost:8080/data).
+The data is stored in data.json file.
 Each application has 3 levels of business capabilities.
 Business capabilities are hierarchical as shown in the image (Business capability 1 -> Business capability 2 -> Business capability 3)

 The app should -